Neurotoxin0/CSI5137B-AI-Enabled-Software-Verf.-Test/Project/README.md

     + Update: now multiple orders can be carried simultaneously, but the cost for pickup the order is not calculated (truck now can pick up orders but dont need be in that city)
 + did not consider order delivery windows (start / deadline)
 + did not consider partial load, meaning order can either be loaded with full amount or not load at all
++ mention why there is no graph for # of trucks comparation -> algorithm dev limitation -> lack of methods to merge trucks